diegoMorales31/diegoMorales31/README.md

 # 🐞 Sistema Gesto Plagas

 My **Latest project** is called **Sistema Gesto Plagas**, it is an **advanced report management system for pest control company "Gesto Plagas" in Guatemala City**, developed with **Next.js 15, TypeScript, Tailwind CSS 4, and Supabase**.
-The platform allows users to **manage accounts, generate dynamic PDF reports, handle catalogs of pests/areas/traps, and visualize statistics**, all within a fast and modern interface.
+The platform allows technician to **manage accounts, generate dynamic PDF reports, handle catalogs of pests/areas/traps, and visualize statistics**, all within a fast and modern interface.

 ✨ **Main Features**

-* 🔑 **Secure authentication** with Supabase Auth and role system (admin, technician, user).
+* 🔑 **Secure authentication** with Supabase Auth and role system (admin, technician).
 * 🖥️ **Admin panel** for managing users, areas, pests, and traps.
 * 📄 **PDF report generation with digital signatures**.
 * 📊 **Interactive charts and statistics** with Recharts.